xiaoli-chen/RL/README.md

 Small Project for Reinforcement Learning

 ## 1. Flappy Bird
 The flappy bird here is very simple.
 The algorithm used is simply distrbuting the final rewards along the flying-path.
-It is not Q-learning (which will require iterative updating q(s,a) with adjecent q(s,a),r,and q(s',a').
+It is not Q-learning (which will require iterative updating q(s,a) with adjecent q(s,a), r, and q(s',a').

 * run the flapppy bird
   * mode 'Run', which is using pretrained weights